 New Cars: Greener Than You Think

-Although cars are far more versatile, they also require personal maintenance, including expenses for gas and any repairs – while emitting far more toxic fumes than buses (which are much fewer in number).
+Although cars are far more versatile using electric batteries, they also require personal maintenance, including expenses for gas and any repairs – while emitting far more toxic fumes than buses (which are much fewer in number).
 Buses on the other hand are better suited to those that travel frequently – and the only expense is the cost of the ticket.
 All maintenance is undertaken by the transport company, allowing the passenger to travel without concern.

 Planes & Trains Nowadays, it’s not uncommon for people to travel between locations, even within the same country by plane.
 They are much more time efficient than trains, although they are often far more expensive to utilise frequently.
 The key benefit does relate to their speed, and it’s now entirely possible to travel thousands of kilometres within a matter of hours – but the cost to do so is still worthy of consideration.